Stottmann Research Lab

-The long-term goals of our lab are to understand the genes and molecular mechanisms guiding both normal development and causing congenital malformations of the brain and face.
-We have begun to take advantage of revolutionary genomics techniques to directly identify the genetic basis of human congenital birth defect syndromes.
-We also use animal models to identify genes required for normal development and then study the molecular consequences of disrupting their function in the developing embryo.
+The long-term goals of our lab are to understand the genes and molecular mechanisms guiding both normal development of the brain and face.
+We also seek to understand the genetic basis of human birth defects involving these tissues.
+We use a combination of human genetics and animal models to identify genes required for normal development and then study the molecular consequences of disrupting their function in the developing embryo.

 The mammalian forebrain contains millions of neurons making billions of connections.
 The cerebral cortex is the site of many higher-order functions in humans.
 During development of the cerebral cortex, neurons are born at the ventricular surface and migrate into the cortical plate where they differentiate, extend processes and make mature circuits within the brain and throughout the nervous system.
 The genetic regulation of cortical neuronal identity and migration is a major focus of the laboratory.

 While structural brain defects affect a significant number of newborns each year (~15/10,000), more subtle defects in neuronal specification and migration also have drastic consequences.
 These include the intellectual disability disorders, autism, epilepsy and other neuropsychiatric disorders which can lead to lifelong suffering and disability.
 We hope to contribute to a greater understanding of the development of these brain malformations to inform a possible cure.